czi-catalystproject/hub-champion-training/episodes/manage_images.md

 - filesystems
 - hardware.

-Due to these factors a software installation on a user's local machine is difficult to reproduce and the installation process is often poorly documented and out of date.
+Due to these factors, a software installation on a user's local machine is difficult to reproduce and the installation process is often poorly documented and out of date.

 ::::{dropdown} Exercise: Software Challenges
 :open: